reflectoring/reflectoring.github.io/_posts/2020-12-03-spring-boot-exception-hanlding.md

 }
 ```

-As a cautionary measure we often surround our top level method's body with a catch all Try-Catch exception handler block
+As a cautionary measure, we often surround our top level method's body with a catch-all Try-Catch exception handler block
 in order to avoid any unwanted side effects or behavior.
 The `handleAllUncaughtException` method in our controller behaves
 similarly. **It will catch all the exceptions for which a handler method doesn't exist**.

-One thing I would like to note here is that even if we don't have this catch all exception handler then Spring will handle it
+One thing I would like to note here is that even if we don't have this catch-all exception handler, Spring will handle it
 anyway.
 We handled it because we wanted the response to go in our format rather than Spring's.
 Also, we needed to log this
 exception.

 ### Order Of Exception Handler Method

 The order in which you mention the handler methods doesn't matter. **Spring will first look for the specific exception handler method**.
-If it fails to find it then it will look for its parent exception class which in our case is `RuntimeException` and hence
+If it fails to find it then it will look for its parent class which in our case is `RuntimeException` and hence
 `handleAllUncaughtException` method will finally handle the exception.

 //What do create exception hanlders common for all the controllers?

 ## `@ControllerAdvice`
-Controller Advice classes allows us to apply exception handlers to more than one or all controllers in our application.
+Controller Advice classes allow us to apply exception handlers to more than one or all controllers in our application.

 ```java
 @ControllerAdvice